ENCCS/julia-for-hpda/content/linear-algebra.rst

    X = Matrix(Xdf)
    y = df[:,5]

-Firt we center the data by substracting the mean:
+First we center the data by substracting the mean:

 .. code-block:: julia